Counting quadrant walks via Tutte's invariant method: Extensions and obstructions: uniform algebraicity proofs

 \section{Extensions and obstructions: uniform algebraicity proofs}

-We now formalize the three main ingredients in the above solution of Gessel's model: the rational invariant $J(y)$ given by~\eqref{inv-J-G}, the identity~\eqref{decouple-gessel} expressing $xY_0-xY_1$ as a difference $G(Y_0)-G(Y_1)$, and finally the ``invariant Lemma'' (Lemma~\ref{lem:inv-gessel}).
-We discuss the existence of rational invariants $J$, and of \emm decoupling functions, $G$, for all quadrant models with small steps.
+We now formalize and generalize the three main ingredients in the above solution of Gessel's model: the rational invariant $J(y)$ given by~\eqref{inv-J-G}, the identity~\eqref{decouple-gessel} expressing $xY_0-xY_1$ as a difference $G(Y_0)-G(Y_1)$, and finally the ``invariant lemma'' (Lemma~\ref{lem:inv-gessel}).
+We discuss the existence of rational invariants $J$, and of \emm decoupling functions, $G$, for all quadrant models with small steps in Sections~\ref{sec:invariants} and~\ref{subsec:decoupling_functions} respectively.
 In particular, we relate the existence of rational invariants to the finiteness of the group $\cG(\cS)$.
-Finally, we show that the above solution of Gessel's model extends, in a uniform fashion, to all quadrant models (possibly weighted) known or conjectured to have an algebraic \gf \ (see Figure~\ref{fig:alg_models}).
-They are precisely those that have a rational invariant \emm and, a decoupling function.
+Then, in Sections~\ref{sec:invariant-lemma} to~\ref{sec:effective}, we show that the above solution of Gessel's model extends, in a uniform fashion, to all quadrant models (possibly weighted) known or conjectured to have an algebraic \gf \ (see Figure~\ref{fig:alg_models}). {These~8 models} are precisely those that have a rational invariant \emm and, a decoupling function.
 For one of them, we need an algebraic variant of the invariant lemma, which is described in Section~\ref{sec:alternative}.